 - Why are you interested in moving on from your previous role / employer?

-Its a fair question which assesses your character in two ways.
-Firstly, will you make disparaging remarks about your current employer / workplace?
-(Incase you’re wondering – don’t) and do you have a strong sense of direction in your career which aligns with this role.
+It’s a fair question which assesses your character in two ways.
+Firstly, will you make disparaging remarks about your current employer/workplace?
+Incase you’re wondering, you must not do it.
+And secondly, do you have a strong sense of direction in your career which aligns with this role.